ithave313/ithave313/README.md

 - Hi, I’m Ian Havenaar @ithave313
 - I am a Junior in Computer Science at the University of Notre Dame
-- I conduct research in Data Science and Machine Learning for the Center for Reserach Computing
+- I conduct research in Natural Language Processing and Machine Learning for the Center for Reserach Computing
 - I am currently learning Operating Systems, Computer Architecture, and Databases

 <!---